 Physical Therapy students must be free of communicable disease and in good health in order to be admitted to any clinical experience.
 Practice in clinical settings where "real" patients will be seen requires that those patients be protected from communicable disease.
-Students will not be allowed to participate in any clinical education opportunity unless they can demonstrate that they are immune to Measles, Mumps, Rubella Varicella and Hep B, and have received an up to date inoculation for TDAP (tetanus, diphtheria and pertussis), as well as an annual negative Tuberculosis test and Influenza vaccine.
-See additional information below that further explains policies regarding Hep B.)
+Students will not be allowed to participate in any clinical education opportunity unless they can demonstrate that they are immune to Measles, Mumps, Rubella Varicella and Hep B, and have received an up-to-date inoculation for TDAP (tetanus, diphtheria and pertussis) and Influenza.
+See additional information below that further explains policies regarding Hep B)

-Every student's health record is maintained by both Student Health Services and the online medical records portal, Complio.
-Relevant student health information will be provided to clinical sites where the student will provide patient management.
-The student is required to sign a release form so that this information can be sent to the clinical site.
+Every student's health record is maintained by both Student Health Services and through the online medical records portal, Complio.
+Relevant student health information will be provided to any clinical sites where the student will provide patient management.
+The student is required to sign a Student Waiver Release Form at the start of the program so that all relevant personal information can be shared with the clinical site(s).

-Prior to any clinical involvement (including Integrated and full-time Clinical Education courses), students must have on record with Student Health Services a physical examination which is done during the fall of the first year in the program.
-The health record must include up to date immunization records for preferred TDAP, and Hepatitis B and titers for Measles, Mumps, Rubella, Varicella and Hepatitis B.
+Prior to any clinical involvement (including Integrated and full-time Clinical Education courses), students must have on record a physical examination which is done during the summer of the first year in the program.
+The health record must include up to date immunization records for TDAP, and titers for Measles, Mumps, Rubella, Varicella and Hepatitis B.

-A 2-step PPD test or Quantiferon Blood test for tuberculosis must be completed during the first-year physical examination and must be done again annually.
+A 2-step PPD test or Quantiferon Blood test for tuberculosis must be completed both during the first-year physical examination and must again annually.
 The health record must include date of planting and reading (with results).
 If the PPD is read as positive, the record must include documentation of a chest x-ray and/or INH treatment.
 It is preferred that students use a Quantiferon blood test instead of a PPD test.
 Some clinical sites require additional PPD reading to be done at specified times.
-Students are responsible for reviewing the clinic information in Exxat, working with the Clinical Compliance Coordinator and complying with the clinic's timetable.
+Students are responsible for reviewing the clinic information in Exxat, working with the DPT Clinical Compliance Coordinator and complying with the clinic's timetable.